jariarkko/arch-model-t/draft-arkko-farrell-arch-model-t.md

 It is particularly important to ensure that non-communications security related threats are properly understood for any new Internet technology.
 While the consideration of these issues is relatively new in the IETF, this memo provides some initial ideas about potential broader threat models to consider when designing protocols for the Internet or when trying to defend against pervasive monitoring.
 Further down the road, updated threat models could result in changes in BCP 72 {{RFC3552}} (guidelines for writing security considerations) and BCP 188 {{RFC7258}} (pervasive monitoring), to include proper consideration of non-communications security threats.

-It may also be necessary to have dedicated guidance on how systems design and architecture affects security.
+It may also be necessary to have dedicated guidance on how systems design and architecture affect security.
 The sole consideration of communications security aspects in designing Internet protocols may lead to accidental or increased impact of security issues elsewhere.
-For instance, allowing a participant to unnecessarily collect or receive information may be lead to a similar effect as described in {{RFC8546}} for protocols: over time, unnecessary information will get used with all the associated downsides, regardless of what deployment expectations there were during protocol design.
+For instance, allowing a participant to unnecessarily collect or receive information may lead to a similar effect as described in {{RFC8546}} for protocols: over time, unnecessary information will get used with all the associated downsides, regardless of what deployment expectations there were during protocol design.

 The rest of this memo is organized as follows. {{situationanalysis}} makes some observations about the situation, with respect to communications security and beyond.
 The section also provides a number of real-world examples.